vanngocphv/Sun_Unity/README.md

 # Program: SUN SIMULATOR
 Program description: This program using for view the position of the Sun in specify datetime, latitude and longitude.
-Value of datetime, latitude and longitude has been received from User Input.
+Value of datetime, latitude and longitude has been received from User Input. <br />
-Creator: NgocPHV
+Creator: NgocPHV <br />
-Date Created: 09/06/2023
+Date Created: 09/06/2023 <br />
-Date Finished: 10/06/2023
+Date Finished: 10/06/2023 <br />

 ## Index contents
 * [General info](#general-info)